This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Updated: 1st December 2021

 Hands down, this is my favourite country.
-Trying to list all the reasons to visit Indonesia is a nearly impossible, and never ending task.
+Trying to list all the reasons to visit Indonesia is a near-impossible and never-ending task.

 With over 17,000 islands spanning from South East Asia across to Oceania, you are spoilt for choice.
-The ever popular Bali became a second home for me and I discovered there is a good and the bad side to it.
-You can find remote paradise in Raja Ampat, explore some of the world’s most famous temples in Yogyakarta and be amazed at a million other things.
+The ever-popular Bali became a second home for me when I first set out to travel the continent, and I discovered there is a good and a bad side to it.
+You can find a remote paradise in Raja Ampat, explore some of the world’s most famous temples in Yogyakarta and be amazed at a million other things

-I hope this in-depth Indonesia travel guide will help you plan an incredible adventure to these islands and if you have any questions, just give me a shout.
+I hope this Indonesia travel guide will help you plan an incredible adventure to these islands.

 The top attractions in Indonesia

 Cultural Hub of Ubud, Bali